beyond-decentralized/AIRport/README.md

 "@airport/autopilot" and "@airport/pressurization" libraries).

-## Technical details

 ### On the stack dependency injection

 Since AIRport instances will be running on mobile devices, it has its own "on the stack" Dependency Injection (DI for short) framework that allows it to easily upgrade framework versions of code "on-the-fly", without requiring application restarts or interruptions in service.
-Thus, dependency injection is done "on the stack" (in the methods of the framework objects and not in the constructors of these objects).
+Thus, dependency injection is done "on the stack" (in the methods of the framework objects and nin the constructors of these objects).
 The idea is that during an upgrade, all in progress requests are allowed to complete while all pending requests are halted (via async functions) at the very start.
 Once all requests have cleared an upgrade takes place (within the libs\di library, just replacing